Olin Winchester awarded $37M contract for U.S. Army

-OXFORD – Olin Winchester was awarded a $37.14 million contract to provide ammunition for the U.S. Army.
+Olin Winchester has been awarded a $37.14 million contract to provide ammunition for the U.S. Army.

 The firm-fixed-price with economic price adjustment contract is for 5.56mm, 7.62mm and .50 caliber ammunition.